ameos/ameos_form/Documentation/Elements/Index.rst

-custom               custom html attribute                                                                 customattr="customvalue" class                css class for the html tag                                                            big errorclass           css class when there is an error                                                      error minDate              unix timestamp for minimum date available                                             1583836842 maxDate              unix timestamp for maximum date available                                             1589107240 disableDays          array of array of specific days, days of week, months, years                          ['d' => [1, 2]] for mondays and tuesdays (0 = sunday)
+custom               custom html attribute                                                                 customattr="customvalue" class                css class for the html tag                                                            big errorclass           css class when there is an error                                                      error firstDay             define which day of the week must be the first                0 (sunday)              1 landingDate          unix timestamp from which will be extracted year and month    current day             1484152522 (for january 2017)
+                     that will be displayed upon user click yearRange            array of start and end year to display in the year dropdown   [Year - 10, Year]       [2015, 2020] minDate              unix timestamp for minimum date available                                             1583836842 maxDate              unix timestamp for maximum date available                                             1589107240 disableDays          array of array of specific days, days of week, months, years                          ['d' => [1, 2]] for mondays and tuesdays (0 = sunday)